Engineering: Electronics (4 ECTS)

 III- Simple logic functions: combinational circuits – adder

-IV- Sequential logic: flip-flops, memory, counter
+IV- Sequential logic: flip-flops, memory, counters

-Practical Work:
+Practical Exercises:

-Getting started with the equipment – basic measurements
+Getting Started with the Equipment – Basic Measurements

 Objectives*:

-The common thread running through these three examples is the "message," its generation, transmission, reception, and processing.
+The common thread running through these three examples is the “message”—its generation, transmission, reception, and processing.

 Contacts

-Manager: Pascale Gall-Borrut
+Contact person: Pascale Gall-Borrut

 Administrative contact(s): Claudie Fabry